domen111/Computer-Vision-Project/index.md

 Figure 3: The animation of rotating the magic cube through Z axis

-### Building Disparity and Depth Maps with Two Webcams
+### C. Building Disparity and Depth Maps with Two Webcams

 To generate the RGB-D images from the paired RGB images, we needed some algorithms to generate the depth maps.
 Therefore, OpenCV functions are utilized to process the paired images.
 To generate the depth maps in OpenCV, we needed the following steps.
 The first is to generate the disparity maps.
 And, secondly, we needed to calibrate the cameras in order to compute the depth maps from the disparity maps.
 To calibrate our webcams, we originally used `checkerboardPattern.pdf` from Matlab.